Policies

 Please click on the links below to view the relevant school safeguarding policy or document.
 If you require a paper copy, or have any additional communication needs, please contact the school office for further assistance.

-- Behaviour Policy September 2022 docx
+- Behaviour Policy download_for_offline

-- Intimate Care Policy September 2022
+- Intimate Care Policy download_for_offline

-- PARENTAL USE OF SOCIAL NETWORKING INTERNET SITES
+- PARENTAL USE OF SOCIAL NETWORKING INTERNET SITES download_for_offline

-- School Specific Attendance Arrangements
+- Wheatfields Junior School Attendance Information download_for_offline

 GENERAL POLICIES

-- Collective Worship Policy June 2021
+- Collective Worship Policy download_for_offline

-- Wheatfields Sports Team Selection Policy November 2021
+- Sports Team Selection Policy download_for_offline

 GDPR